ymatrix-data/gpupgrade/README.md

 Greenplum has several ways of upgrading including backup & restore and gpcopy.
-These methods usually require additional diskspace for the required copy and significant downtime. gpupgrade can do in-place upgrades without the need for additional hardware, disk space, and with less downtime.
+These methods usually require additional diskspace for the required copy and significant downtime. gpupgrade can do fast in-place upgrades without the need for additional hardware, disk space, and with less downtime.

 Creating an easy upgrade path enables users to quickly and confidently upgrade.